Kapampangan people: Religion

 Kapampangans are mostly Christians, a majority of which are Roman Catholics, Aglipay, Methodists, and the Church of Jesus Christ of Latter-day Saints (LDS Church).
 A few belong to non-Christian religions.
 However, traces of native-Austronesian Anitism, Hinduism, and Buddhism can still be found among their folk practices and traditions, as these were the majority beliefs of the Kapampangan before the imposition of Christianity in the 16th century.
 A few Kapampangans practice Islam, mostly by former Christians (Balik Islam) either by study abroad or contact with Moro migrants from the southern Philippines.
 By the early 16th century, some Kapampangans (especially merchants) were Muslim due to their links with Bruneian Malays.
 The old Kapampangan-speaking Kingdom of Tondo was ruled as a Muslim kingdom, Islam was prominent enough in coastal areas of Kapampangan region that Spaniards mistakenly called them "Moros" due to abundance of indications of practicing Muslim faith and their close association with Brunei.

 Prominent Kapampangans

-The Kapampangans have produced many Rajahs, Datus, four Philippine presidents, three chief justices, a senate president, the first Filipino cardinal, one Huk Supremo, many Huk Commanders and NPA cadres and many notable figures in public service, education, religion, diplomacy, journalism, the arts and sciences, entertainment and business.
+The Kapampangans have produced many Rajahs, Datus, four Philippine presidents, three chief justices, a senate president, the first Filipino cardinal, guerrillas and many notable figures in public service, education, religion, diplomacy, journalism, the arts and sciences, entertainment and business.

 For a list of prominent or noteworthy Kapampangans, see :Category:Kapampangan people.